 Falcon Road Festival The Festival’s final meeting will be held tonight.
 Robert asked for volunteers for the BLSW11 marquee.
 He stated that it is also planned to have 3 persons, roving with clipboards for questionnaires, survey and consultations and asked if there are any Committee members willing to help with surveys, hi vis stewarding, set up and break down.
 Flyers and posters were available to take away and distribute.
 Jane, Sharon and David will work on the leaflet.

 Intergenerational Project A report was circulated for today’s meeting.
-A consultation exercise was done with some York Road residents who were quire pleased with the consolations, 54 attended mostly elderly with 10 from the Sheltered homes.
+A consultation exercise was done with some York Road residents who were pleased with the consolations, 54 attended mostly elderly with 10 from the Sheltered homes.
 A further report will be circulated for the next meeting.

 New Grants The final report on Phase 1 has been circulated for this meeting and Panel are currently looking at Phase 2.
 David stated that it would be good to get Vicki on board so that this project can be communicated effectively.
 He further stated that we have a contingency fund of £1k and that we are looking at a fully costed future programme and a grants panel with a grant pot on a rolling programme to avoid running out of money.
 He proposed that this project is allocated next year’s money.
 Syeda stated that we are not able to do this.
 There is general support going forward to next year’s programme but this must be included in our New Plans.
 Jane stated that someone may want to do something in September and in this case we will not be able to allocate the grant.
 Wendy suggested that the panel need to look at what is not working, possibly the timings are not right.
 We need procedures, but we do not want to stop awarding grants.

 Strategic Partnership In addition to the report circulated Robert stated that in additional to BLSW11 funding it is hoped that the partners will leverage more funding if a specific project was presented.
 The London Mayor’s Fund has a funding pot for a cross London spend of £40m for youth projects and the partners are putting together a joint bid which would be led by KLS.
 Youth work is going through some difficulties and the partners are in discussions with other services on how much of the money and which other groups are going to benefit.
 If we are successful it will be delivered through various groups within the patch to meet our strategic objectives.
 Deadline for submission is 9 July.
 Syeda has offered to review the bid.
-It will not be a youth based but community groups with volunteering, mentoring and transitional work, community not statutory based.
+It will be a youth based involving community groups with volunteering, mentoring and transitional work, community not statutory based.
 Jane said that we must ensure that we are picking up those with whom we aren’t in touch.